 Learn about other marketing options now that Giveaways are gone.

 Amazon Giveaways is far from the only Amazon service to be “retired.”
-Below are just a few of the Amazon services discontinued in 2019.
+Below are just a few of the Amazon services discontinued in recent years.

 In November 2019, Amazon announced it would be shutting down its free sample program in 2020.
 The program allowed brands to identify target audiences and send shoppers free samples in the hopes of converting them into a repeat customer and/or generate word-of-mouth marketing.
 The program ends amid concerns over data mining and privacy.